O(16)$\times$O(16) heterotic theory on $AdS_3\times S^3\times T^4$: Discussion and outlook

 \section{Discussion and outlook}

-In this paper, it is shown that the non-supersymmetric heterotic $O(16)\times O(16)$ compactified on $AdS_{3}\times S^{3}\times T^{4}$ does not uplift to de Sitter due to the one-loop correction to the potential.
+In this paper, it is shown that the non-supersymmetric heterotic $O(16)\times O(16)$ compactified on $AdS_{3}\times S^{3}\times T^{4}$ does not uplift to de Sitter due to the one-loop correction to the potential and a generalized argument along the lines of \cite{Basile:2020mpt} is given to show that the absence of this uplift isn't surprising.
 It is also shown that the scalars and tensors resulting from the deformations of the fields in the six-dimensional effective theory are above the BF bound.
 These results are quite similar to what was found in~\cite{Baykara:2022cwj}.

 There are certain questions that this paper leaves unanswered.
 One question is regarding the stability under non-perturbative bubbles that change the flux~\cite{Coleman:1977py, Callan:1977pt, Coleman:1980aw,Brown:1988kg}.
 Such studies have been performed for non-supersymmetric string theories on backgrounds with a single flux~\cite{Antonelli:2019nar}~\footnote{For a nice review, see chapters 5 and 6 of~\cite{Basile:2020xwi}}.
 In the case of a single flux, the fastest decay channel is when a single flux unit at a time is removed and thus the thin-wall approximation~\cite{Coleman:1977py} would work.
 It is also known that the `bubble' can be treated as a probe brane (see e.g.~\cite{Antonelli:2019nar}).
 Multiple flux cases have been discussed in the literature and it has been argued that the fastest decay in this case may be a giant leap instead of a small step and proceeds by a bubble formed from a stack of probe branes instead of a single probe brane~\cite{Bousso:2000xa, Brown:2010mg}.
 It was also shown in~\cite{Brown:2010mg} that when one has a single flux wrapping on multiple cycles, there are some additional complications that can make those decays dominant that were subdominant in the genuine multiple fluxes case.
 It was also argued that this case, the decay proceeds by a `minimal' brane that isn't visible in the effective theory.